HO-SFL: Hybrid-Order Split Federated Learning with Backprop-Free Clients and Dimension-Free Aggregation: Detailed Experimental Settings

 \textbf{CV Model.} We use a ResNet-18 model pre-trained on ImageNet.
 The model consists of 4 residual blocks.
 We split the model after the 2nd residual block.
 During training, all Batch Normalization (BN) layers are frozen to prevent statistics divergence in non-IID settings.

 \textbf{LLM Models.} We consider standard causal language models (decoder-only Transformers) consisting of an embedding layer followed by a stack of Transformer blocks and a language modeling head.
 In the following, ``layer'' refers to the Transformer blocks.
 Unless otherwise specified, we used the following split configuration in our experiments: \begin{itemize} \item \textbf{OPT-125M:} Total 12 layers.
 Client holds the first 3 layers. \item \textbf{Gemma-3-270M:} Total 20 layers.
 Client holds the first 5 layers. \item \textbf{LLaMA-3.2-1B:} Total 18 layers.
+Client holds the first 5 layers. \item \textbf{LLaMA-3.2-3B:} Total 28 layers.
+Client holds the first 5 layers. \item \textbf{Qwen3-8B:} Total 36 layers.
 Client holds the first 5 layers. \end{itemize}